• Skip to primary navigation

 REGISTER

-• A tortoise must have a well-insulated burrow.
+• A desert tortoise must have a well-insulated burrow.

-• A tortoise must be fed a healthy diet with supplementation.
+• A desert tortoise must be fed a healthy diet with supplementation.

-• A breeding pair of tortoises must be separated.
+• A breeding or fighting pair of tortoises must be separated.

 Things you should know if you want to become a tortoise custodian

-• Custodians must be adults and residents of Nevada.
+• Custodians must be adults (18 years or older) and residents of Nevada.

-• Caring for a tortoise is a long-term commitment; they can live to be 80-100 years old!
+• Caring for a tortoise is a long-term commitment; they can live 80-100 years!

-• For NEW adoptions, each household is limited to one adult male tortoise.
+• For NEW adoptions, each household is limited to one desert tortoise.

 • All desert tortoises must be transferred or adopted through the approved federal and state adoption program through Tortoise Group.